The Committee on Climate Change (CCC) have published their annual progress report. This latest report is significant for a number of reasons.

 In our response to the new report, we will reflect on what the CCC advice means for energy efficiency in homes and the decarbonisation of heat, low carbon transport, and each of the devolved nations.

 The need to embed net zero into all policy formation across departments is a strong theme throughout the report.
-While good progress has been made since 1990 to reduce emissions (primarily from the power sector) looking to the future, the UK and devolved governments must prioritise policies and investments that adhere to the advice given by the CCC and get us back on track to meeting our upcoming 4th and 5th climate budgets.
+While good progress has been made since 1990 to reduce emissions (primarily from the power sector) looking to the future, the UK and devolved governments must prioritise policies and investments that adhere to the advice given by the CCC and get us back on track to meeting our upcoming fourth and fifth climate budgets.

 For the first time, this progress report groups the CCC’s advice not by topic but by the responsible UK Government department.
 In an attempt to “bring extra clarity to the steps required across government and to emphasise that this is indeed a task for the whole Administration” is positive.
 We welcome the CCC holding every government department to account for their action on climate change.

-In the year since the Net Zero target was introduced, ambitious policies to meet the target have not been as forthcoming as some had hoped.
+In the year since the net zero target was introduced, ambitious policies to meet the target have not been as forthcoming as some had hoped.
 Despite the UK having reduced its emissions by 3-4% in 2019, the seventh annual reduction in a row, the rate of reduction is not high enough to meet our climate targets – we’re just not going fast enough.

 The CCC do welcome a number of policies that have been announced in the past year, including the creation of the Cabinet Committee on Climate Change, the National Infrastructure Strategy, the Citizens Climate Assembly, and the consultation on bringing forward the date new diesel and petrol vehicles can no longer be sold.
 The CCC are quick to point out that many of these actions have been piecemeal and slow to materialise and urge the government to deliver on these, and other recommendations over the next year.

 The CCCs recommendations are ambitious but achievable with considerable benefits to undertaking the required work quickly.
-Throughout the report the CCC highlight that acting now to reach Net Zero offers considerable opportunities.
+Throughout the report the CCC highlight that acting now to reach net zero offers considerable opportunities.
 Separate analysis has shown that following the 2008 recession, green investments outperformed traditional, high-carbon investments and this trend can be repeated now.

-Energy Saving Trust have continuing concerns about the lack of policy certainty and ambition around energy efficiency and low carbon heating in homes in England, despite this being a key manifesto commitment of the current government.
+Energy Saving Trust has continuing concerns about the lack of policy certainty and ambition around energy efficiency and low carbon heating in homes in England, despite this being a key manifesto commitment of the current government.
 Emissions from buildings accounted for 18% of direct emissions in 2019 and millions of people across the UK remain in fuel poverty, the CCC highlight a lack of policy in this area as a concern, stating: “buildings and heating policy continues to lag behind what is needed.”

-Whilst programmes in Wales and Scotland continue to make good progress in addressing building energy efficiency and low carbon heat, there remains a distinct policy gap in this area in England.
+While programmes in Wales and Scotland continue to make good progress in addressing building energy efficiency and low carbon heat, there remains a distinct policy gap in this area in England.
 We need a robust new programme in England of advice, funding and regulation to bring homes up to scratch.
 Since the coronavirus crisis a large number of organisations have highlighted this area as a ‘shovel-ready’ green recovery option, including the International Energy Agency in their wide-ranging and detailed recent ‘Sustainable Recovery’ report.

 These calls are expanded upon in the report with a recommendation that the ‘Buildings and Heat Strategy’, due later this year, must “take low-carbon heating from a niche market in the UK to the dominant form of new heating installation by the early-2030s.
 It should be supported by a national effort to improve the energy efficiency of UK buildings along with ensuring their safety and comfort”.
 The CCC calls for greater funding for low-carbon heat installations, funded through taxation that prioritises low-carbon heat over fossil fuels.
 The government continues to show a lack of ambition in this area.
 For example the proposals in the ‘future support for low carbon heat’ consultation for support for heat pumps fall short of what is required.